-- Pursue new restaurant development in major markets; - Backfill smaller existing markets to build brand awareness; - Deliver consistent same store sales by providing high-quality food and service at a considerable value; and - Leverage our infrastructure.
+- Pursue new restaurant development in existing major markets with proven high average unit volume; - Backfill smaller existing markets to build brand awareness; - · Deliver consistent same store sales by providing high-quality food and service at a considerable value; and - Leverage our infrastructure.

-We opened one restaurant in fiscal 2020 and postponed the rest of the planned restaurant development to fiscal 2021 in response to the COVID-19 pandemic.
-During fiscal 2021, we plan to open four to six restaurants.
+We opened four restaurants in fiscal 2021.
+During fiscal 2022, we plan to open five to eight restaurants.
 We have an established presence in Texas, the Southeast and the Midwest, with restaurants in multiple large markets in these regions.
-Our growth plan over the next five years focuses on developing additional locations in our existing core markets and major new markets while continuing to "backfill" our smaller existing markets in order to build our brand awareness.
+Our growth plan over the next five years focuses on developing additional locations in our existing major markets while continuing to "backfill" our smaller existing markets in order to build our brand awareness.
 For additional discussion of our growth strategies and outlook, see Item 1.
 "Business-Our Business Strategies."

 Newly opened restaurants typically experience normal inefficiencies in the form of higher cost of sales, labor and direct operating and occupancy costs for several months after their opening in both percentage and dollar terms when compared with our more mature, established restaurants.
 Accordingly, the number and timing of newly opened restaurants has had, and is expected to continue to have, an impact on restaurant opening expenses, cost of sales, labor and occupancy and operating expenses.
-Additionally, initial restaurant openings in new markets may experience even greater inefficiencies for several months, if not longer, due to lower initial sales volumes, which results from initially low consumer awareness levels, and a lack of operating cost leverage until additional restaurants can be opened in these markets and build the overall consumer awareness in the market.
+Additionally, initial restaurant openings in new markets may experience even greater inefficiencies for several months, if not longer, due to lower initial sales volumes, which results from initially low consumer awareness levels, and a lack of operating cost leverage.